Bob Ludwig

-Robert Carl Ludwig (born December 11, 1944), is a retired American mastering engineer.
-He mastered recordings on all the major recording formats for all the major record labels, and on projects by more than 1,300 artists, including Led Zeppelin, Lou Reed, Metallica, Queen, Jimi Hendrix, Bryan Ferry, Paul McCartney, Nirvana, Bruce Springsteen, Tool and Daft Punk, with more than 3,000 credits.
-He is the recipient of 13 Grammy and other awards.
+Robert Carl Ludwig (born December 11, 1944) is a retired American mastering engineer.
+He mastered recordings on all the major recording formats for all the major record labels, and on projects by more than 1,300 artists, including Led Zeppelin, Lou Reed, Metallica, Queen, Jimi Hendrix, Bryan Ferry, Paul McCartney, Nirvana, Bruce Springsteen, Radiohead, Tool and Daft Punk, with more than 3,000 credits.
+He is the recipient of thirteen Grammy and other awards.
 In 1992, Ludwig founded his own mastering facility, Gateway Mastering Studios, in Portland, Maine.
 He retired in 2023.

 Biography

 At the age of eight in South Salem, New York, Ludwig was so fascinated with his first tape recorder that he used to make recordings of whatever was on the radio.
 Ludwig is a classical musician by training, having obtained his bachelor's and master's degrees from the Eastman School of Music of the University of Rochester in New York.
 He was also involved in the sound department at Eastman, as well as being principal trumpet of the Utica Symphony Orchestra.
 Inspired by Phil Ramone when he came to Eastman to teach a summer recording workshop, Ludwig ended up working as his assistant.
 Afterwards, he was contacted and offered work with Ramone at A&R Recording.

 After a few years at A&R, Ludwig received an offer from Sterling Sound, where he eventually became a vice president.
 After seven years at Sterling, he moved to its competitor, Masterdisk, where he was vice president and chief engineer.
 In December 1992, Ludwig left Masterdisk to start his own record mastering facility, Gateway Mastering Studios, in Portland, Maine.